N-Body Simulations of Collective Effects in Spiral and Barred Galaxies: CONCLUSIONS

 \section{CONCLUSIONS}

-The low mass inflow rates found in the past N-body simulations of disk galaxies had cast doubt on the effectiveness of secular evolution as an important dynamical process for the morphological transformation of galaxies along the Hubble sequence.
-In this work it is shown that such low numerical mass inflow rates are chiefly the result of the artificial ``softening'' of gravity which is a common practice in galaxy simulations to avoid rapid relaxation due to the small number of particles employed.
-By decreasing the amount of softening and simultaneously increasing the number of simulation particles, realistic level of mass inflow comparable to those inferred from observed galaxy images through torque calculations are achieved in N-body simulations of disk galaxies, which reinforce the importance of secular evolution as an extremely relevant process in transforming the morphologies of galaxies during the past Hubble time.
+The low radial mass rates found in the past N-body simulations of disk galaxies had cast doubts on the effectiveness of secular evolution as an important dynamical process for the morphological transformation of galaxies along the Hubble sequence.
+In this work it is shown that such low numerical mass flow rates, even in those simulated disks that admit unstable density wave modes (which is a necessary condition for obtaining the coordinated mass flow pattern that could lead to galaxy evolution along the Hubble sequence), were chiefly the result of the artificial ``softening'' of gravity which is a common practice in galaxy simulations to avoid the rapid relaxation caused by the used of smaller number of particles compared to that in physical galaxies.
+By decreasing the amount of softening and simultaneously increasing the number of simulation particles, as well as increasing the grid and time resolution, realistic levels of mass inflow comparable to those obtained for physical galaxies are now achievable in N-body simulations, and these mass flow rates are shown to agree with theoretical predictions using the density wave parameters obtained in the same simulations.
+The results of this study thus support the importance of secular evolution, in particular {\em radial stellar mass accretion}, as an extremely relevant dynamical process in transforming the morphologies of galaxies during the past Hubble time.
+The exploration of the process of the emergence and maintenance of density wave modes as an example of ``dissipative structures'' also sheds light on more general questions regarding the emergence and the role of ordered hierarchy of structures and laws in the evolution of the universe.